-This is a temporary landing-spot for a project to assemble a timely and important collection of essays, provisionally titled “#alt-ac: Alternate Academic Careers for Humanities Scholars.”
+This is a temporary landing-spot for a project to assemble a timely and important collection of essays, titled “#alt-ac: Alternate Academic Careers for Humanities Scholars.”

 The work of such institutions is enriched and enabled by capable humanities scholars.
 These people work to maintain a research and publication profile and bring their methodological and theoretical training to bear on problem sets of great importance to higher education.
 Oftentimes, keeping their talents within — or around — the academy can be more difficult than making the switch to private-sector careers.
 Class divisions among faculty and staff in higher ed are profound, and the suspicion and (worse) condescension with which “failed academics” are sometimes met can be disheartening.
 For all that, they love their work.
 Many on the #alt-ac track will tell you about the satisfaction of making teams (and systems, and programs) work, of solving problems and personally making or enabling breakthroughs in research and scholarship in their disciplines, and of contributing to and experiencing the life of the mind in ways they did not imagine when they entered grad school.